 Most people today think of Rembrandt as one of the great Old Master painters; his name is one of those which almost everyone in the West is aware of and much of the rest of the world also.
-He was also one of those great artists who found success within his own lifetime, however that reputation wasn’t built on his beautiful canvasses and painted portraits, but instead on his work with art prints using etching, engraving, and drypoint techniques.
+He was also one of those great artists who found success within his own lifetime, however that reputation wasn’t built on his beautiful canvasses and original artworks, but instead on his work with art prints using etching, engraving, and drypoint techniques.

-Rembrandt created around 300 art prints through his career, which circulated much further around Europe than his paintings.
+Rembrandt created around 300 art prints through his career, which circulated much further round Europe than his paintings.
 He took to etching very naturally, first attempting it in the late 1620s, at first approaching it little differently to sketching.
 His handling of subject was also typical to all his work; whether depicting Mary and Joseph as young parents rather than religious icons, or feeling the plight and rejection of street beggars, he always found deep sympathy and empathy for those he depicted.

-Attaining a mastery of art print etching technique
+Rembrandt attains a mastery of art print etching technique

 Rembrandt learned rapidly, and within just a few years his art prints were already the work of a master, delivering beautifully refined linework and handlings of light and shade that few others could match.
-Just like his paintings, there were often experiments with style and method, sometimes using a very free form and rapid stroke, dense cross hatching or multiple acid bitings to see how it affected the quality of line and shade.
+Just like his paintings there were often experiments with style and method, sometimes using a very free form and rapid stroke, dense cross hatching or multiple acid bitings to see how it affected the quality of line and shade.
 He tried out blunt tools and double pointed ones, and occasionally used a V-shaped engravers burin in some places, with fine etching needles or thick dry point ones in others.

 This broke with the typical approach to engraving and printmaking, which was usually about tight, precise lines, but Rembrandt wanted to push the medium, and just as a talented painter can draw endless textures and lines from a brush, so he sought to do the same with art prints.
-As his mastery grew rumours began to circulate that he had discovered some secret process, and whilst he had some bespoke approaches, such as a very soft etching ground allowing very free moving lines and strokes, there really was no great secret, just a formidable talent and passion for drawing the best from the medium.
+As his mastery grew rumours began to circulate that he had discovered some secret process, and while he had some bespoke approaches, such as a very soft etching ground allowing very free moving lines and strokes, there really was no great secret, just a formidable talent and passion for drawing the best from the medium.